 Pre America Invents Act, the inventor who conceived of the invention first for up to one year prior to the filing of a corresponding patent application and used due diligence to actually or constructively reduce the invention to practice will be awarded the patent.
 Browse related articles below.

-Junior filer wins patent under first to invent but not first to file Sanofi v.
+Sanofi v.
 Pfizer (Fed.
 Cir.
 November 5, 2013) illustrates one situation in which the older, pre-America Invents Act (AIA), first-to-invent rules benefited a junior filer, and the patent was awarded to the junior filer.
-Under the current first inventor to file rule, the senior filer would have been awarded the … [Read more...]
+Under the current first inventor to file rule, the senior filer would have been awarded the patent.
+In this case, Sanofi first filed a patent application on … [Read more...]

 What should you do?
 You have a provisional patent application which was filed pre-AIA (i.e., before March 16, 2013).
 You want to file a non provisional patent application with additional subject matter and claim priority to the provisional patent application while still maintaining first to invent status of the subject matter you filed in your provisional patent … [Read more...]